Urban Verbs

 The Urban Verbs was an American new wave band from Washington, D.C.
-Urban Verbs blended Doors and Talking Heads.
-The band was fronted by lead singer and lyricist Roddy Frantz and guitarist Robert Goldstein.
+The band was fronted by lead singer and lyricist Roddy Frantz (brother of Talking Heads drummer Chris Frantz) and guitarist Robert Goldstein.
 The duo wrote songs together for over 30 years.
 Altogether, the band originally consisted of the aforementioned Roddy Frantz, Robert Goldstein, Linda France on bass, Robin Rose on keyboard, and Danny Frankel on drums.

 In 1977, the Urban Verbs rehearsed in the Atlantic Building at 930 F Street in Washington, D.C.
 The band's first performance was at an art party in a loft close to D.C.'s Dupont Circle.
 Robert Goldstein (December 6, 1949 – October 7, 2016) began to book bands in a bar in the Atlantis Club, which was where the Urban Verbs played their first shows and became a nexus of the D.C. new wave and punk rock scene.
 In 1980, the Atlantis became the 9:30 Club.

 The Urban Verbs played at the CBGB club in 1978 with the Cramps..
 Producer Brian Eno was in the audience.
 Eno offered to record several of the band’s songs ("The Next Question" and "Pensive Lives") which have never been officially released.

 In late 1978, Urban Verbs returned to CBGB to perform with Cleveland band Pere Ubu.
 Urban Verbs played the Peppermint Lounge and various New York clubs as well as numerous Washington, D.C. shows.
 In early 1979, the Urban Verbs shared the stage with the B-52's at the Corcoran School of Art.